Yrahcaz7/The-Septenary-Forest/docs/trees-and-tree-customization.md

 ## layoutInfo

-The most important part is layoutInfo, containing:
+The most important part is `layoutInfo`, containing:

 - `startTab`: The id of the default tab to show on the right at the start.